Advances in renewable energy technology

 Is Missouri ready to sow the seeds of a clean energy economy?
 According to Renewable Energy for America, a Natural Resources Defense Council project that features reports about states with great potential for renewable energy, it is.
 The report discusses the byproducts of Missouri’s vast farm economy — agricultural waste — that can be turned into a variety of fuels, as well as the potential for a renewable energy industry in Missouri to create new jobs and provide substantial new sources of income.

-The biofuel of the future will likely be cellulosic ethanol made from crop waste and non-food plants, which can produce four-to-ten times as much energy per acre as corn ethanol.
+Cellulosic ethanol made from crop waste and non-food plants can produce four to ten times as much energy per acre as corn ethanol.
 According to Smart Choices for Biofuels, a 2009 report released by the Sierra Club and World Watch Institute, cellulosic and other advanced biofuels have a better energy balance than first-generation biofuels.
 This means that they create much more energy than it takes to produce them.
-According to a Department of Natural Resources 2006 report, An Assessment of Biomasss Feedstock Availability in Missouri, farms already produce enough crop waste from corn, winter wheat, soybeans, sorghum, cotton and timber to manufacture about 500 million gallons of cellulosic ethanol each year.
+According to a Department of Natural Resources report, Missouri farms already produce enough crop waste from corn, winter wheat, soybeans, sorghum, cotton and timber to manufacture about 500 million gallons of cellulosic ethanol each year.
 That fuel could replace about 15 percent of all the automotive gasoline used in the state.

-Construction of a cellulosic ethanol plant and demonstration facility in St. Joseph, Mo. began in August.
-The project is a modification of ICM Inc.'s current grain-to-ethanol pilot plant located at Life Line Foods, LLC, in St. Joseph, and it will produce fuel ethanol from corn fiber, switch grass and energy-sorghum.
+A cellulosic ethanol plant and demonstration facility in St. Joseph, Mo. opened in 2011.
+The project was a modification of ICM Inc.’s grain-to-ethanol pilot plant located at Life Line Foods, LLC, in St. Joseph, and produces fuel ethanol from corn fiber, switch grass and energy-sorghum.

 Missouri offers a number of incentives that drive biofuels production.
 The Missouri Renewable Fuel Standard Act, which became effective in 2008, requires that all gasoline sold at public pumps contain 10 per cent ethanol.
 Missouri offers a 20-cent incentive per gallon for the first 12.5 million gallons of ethanol produced using state crops and 5 cents for every gallon exceeding that level in each fiscal year.
 This incentive is set to expire in December 2015.

-Missouri has a number of other incentives that focus on the use of alternative fuels, the purchase of alternative-fuel vehicles, and the construction or purchase of alternative-fuel refueling stations or equipment.
-See the Alternative Fuels and Advanced Vehicles Data Center at the EERE website for a list of state and federal incentives and laws.
+Missouri has a number of other incentives that focus on the use of alternative fuels, the purchase of alternative-fuel vehicles and the construction or purchase of alternative-fuel refueling stations or equipment.
+See the Alternative Fuels Data Center at the EERE website for a list of state and federal incentives and laws.
+The Missouri Department of Economic Development’s Division of Energy also has numerous resources for small businesses including alternative fuel tax credits and E85 fueling locations.

 Missouri has just a few biodigesters in operation today, but as one of the top five hog-producing states in the country, it generates large amounts of livestock waste that can be converted into biogas energy.
-The EPA's AgSTAR program reports that 200 Missouri hog farms are potentially profitable sites for biodigesters.
+The EPA’s AgSTAR program reports that 200 Missouri hog farms are potentially profitable sites for biodigesters.
 Together, these operations are capable of producing 2.7 billion cubic feet of methane that could generate 177,000 megawatt-hours of electricity each year.
-At 6.8 cents per kilowatt-hour (the average rate paid in Missouri), that amounts to more than $12 million of local power each year.
+At 9.7 cents per kilowatt-hour (the average rate paid in Missouri in 2013), that amounts to more than $17 million of local power each year.

 Missouri’s dairy farms, cattle feedlots and poultry farms could also profit from installing biodigesters on site, especially if smaller operations pool their resources and as improved technology reduces biodigester costs.